krainboltgreene/lack/README.md

   * Ruby 1.8.6 support has officially been dropped.
 Not all tests pass.
   * Raise sane error messages for broken config.ru
   * Allow combining run and map in a config.ru
-  * Rack::ContentType will not set Content-Type for responses without a body
+  * Lack::ContentType will not set Content-Type for responses without a body
   * Status code 205 does not send a response body
-  * Rack::Response::Helpers will not rely on instance variables
+  * Lack::Response::Helpers will not rely on instance variables
-  * Rack::Utils.build_query no longer outputs '=' for nil query values
+  * Lack::Utils.build_query no longer outputs '=' for nil query values
   * Various mime types added
-  * Rack::MockRequest now supports HEAD
+  * Lack::MockRequest now supports HEAD
-  * Rack::Directory now supports files that contain RFC3986 reserved chars
+  * Lack::Directory now supports files that contain RFC3986 reserved chars
-  * Rack::File now only supports GET and HEAD requests
+  * Lack::File now only supports GET and HEAD requests
-  * Rack::Server#start now passes the block to Rack::Handler::<h>#run
+  * Lack::Server#start now passes the block to Lack::Handler::<h>#run
-  * Rack::Static now supports an index option
+  * Lack::Static now supports an index option
   * Added the Teapot status code
   * rackup now defaults to Thin instead of Mongrel (if installed)
   * Support added for HTTP_X_FORWARDED_SCHEME